 In the 1960's, the American Petroleum Institute (API) in conjunction with the AAPG Committee on Statistics for Exploratory Drilling began collecting data on wells drilled in the United States.
 This committee expanded its focus to become the Committee on Statistics of Drilling (CSD).
-To uniquely identify each well reported, an "API Number" was defined.
+To uniquely identify each well reported, the "API Number" was defined.
 The 10-digit number consisted of a 2-digit state code, the 3-digit FIPS county code, and a 5 digit, unique serial number for the well.
 Additional digits supplied identification for redrill and sidetrack operations.
 When the API number was adopted in the mid-1960's, Kentucky adopted the 5-digit permit number issued by the Division of Oil and Gas as the unique serial identifier portion of the API number.

 The Kentucky Geological Survey assigns a unique serial identifier assigned to each entry in our oil and gas well database at the time of data entry.
-This number is known as the record number and is either "Record_number" or "recno" in the database.
+This number is known as the record number and is either "Record_number" or "recno" in the database and documentation.
 Each of the various data types (well identification, location, completion, records available, etc.) are linked to one another by this record number.
 In addition, the scanned image data available through the oil and gas well search web interface is named using a derivative of the record number.
 An ArcView shape file of basic well identification and completion data is available free of charge, see the Kentucky Oil and Gas Well Location Shape File.
 An example of making a map and using the data is available online.

 |[KGS Home Page]||[KGS Staff Contacts]||[Main Oil and Gas Page]|